-When you delete a file on your Mac
+When you delete a file on your Mac (or any other operating system),

 This is really simple, it does take a while because your Mac has to physically write to every single block and byte on your drive.
 When the process is done, any data that was stored in the deleted space will be gone and unrecoverable.